bensmailchama-boop/EvoXplain/README.md

 The core design is deliberately **pipeline-agnostic**:

-- EvoXplain can sit at the **end** of an omics pipeline (for example, after a tool like PredictMix or any ensemble learner), consuming model snapshots and returning evolutionary explainability metrics.
+- EvoXplain can sit at the **end** of an omics pipeline (for example, after a tool ensemble learner), consuming model snapshots and returning evolutionary explainability metrics.
 - The same engine can be applied to other domains such as housing prices, credit scoring, insurance risk, or any predictive system that is retrained